flassh/docs/content/index.md

 ## Understanding pricing

+We offer 2 pricing options depending on your needs: **on-demand** and **unlimited subscription**

+You can choose either method and can switch between the options as needed.

+Regardless of your pricing selection, when you create a new event, it starts out as a test event. **You can create as many events as you want** and you won't ever be charged for them.
+Test events are completely free and never expire.

+### On-demand pricing

-Our pricing is simple: **$29 per live event**.
+How much does it cost? **$29 per live event**.

 You can buy as many credits as you need from your [billing page](https://flassh.co/account/billing).
-Event credits are non-refundable and never expire.
+Event credits never expire and are non-refundable.

-When you create a new event, it starts out as a test event. **You can create as many events as you want** and you won't ever be charged for them.
-Test events are completely free and never expire.
+### Unlimited subscription pricing

+Our unlimited subscription allows you to run an unlimited number of live events each month with an unlimited number of photos for $99 per month.

+Manage your subscription from your [billing page](https://flassh.co/account/billing).
+You can also [learn more about subscriptions and get help setting it up]({{< relref "web/index.md#manage-monthly-subscription" >}}).

 ### Test event limitations

 - You can capture and upload up to 25 photos
 - Only devices signed into your account can see a test event and its photos, it is not publicly searchable in the apps or client gallery
 - If you're not finished testing but hit the test limit, [delete some photos]({{< relref "ios/index.md#multiple-photo-actions" >}}) from the event and you can upload again until you hit the 25 limit again.
 Alternatively, create another test event.
-If your account is filling up with test events filled with photos you don't want, you can always [delete those events]().
+If your account is filling up with test events filled with photos you don't want, you can always [delete those events]({{< relref "web/index.md#delete-an-event" >}}).

 ### Converting to a live event